Accounts: OATH

 6. To add an account manually, click Add manually (desktop and Android) or Enter manually (iOS/iPadOS).

-On the Add account screen, enter an Issuer (the site/service), Account name (your username), and Secret key.
+On the Add account screen, enter an Issuer (the site/service/application), Account name (your username), and Secret key.
 Underneath these fields, select the appropriate OATH options for type of OTP, algorithm, period, and OTP length.
-These settings must match those specified by the site/account/service.
-If they do not, authentication will fail (because the OTPs generated by the YubiKey will not match those generated by the relying party).
+These settings must match those specified by the site/service/application.
+If they do not, authentication will fail because the OTPs generated by the YubiKey will not match those generated by the relying party.

-Click or toggle Require touch (optional) and then Save.
-For NFC connections on Android and iOS/iPadOS, tap your key to complete the operation.
+Click or toggle Require touch to enable the touch requirement (optional) and then Save.
+For NFC connections on Android and iOS, tap your key to complete the operation.

 _images/oath-add-manually.jpg

-7. The account or service you are registering the YubiKey with will likely ask for an OTP code to complete the registration.
-If you did not check “require touch” during setup and the OTP type was TOTP, enter the OTP listed next to the account in Yubico Authenticator.
-If you did require touch or the OTP type was HOTP, click on the account name (on desktop and Android, this opens the Actions section), select Calculate, and touch or scan the YubiKey when prompted.
+7. The site/service/application you are registering the YubiKey with will likely ask for an OTP code to complete the registration.
+If you did not check “require touch” during setup and the OTP type is TOTP, enter the OTP listed next to the account in Yubico Authenticator.
+If you enabled the touch requirement or the OTP type is HOTP, click on the account name (on desktop and Android, this opens the Actions section), select Calculate, and touch or scan the YubiKey when prompted.
 Enter the OTP that is generated.

 8. Your YubiKey is now registered for OATH authentication.
-To register a backup YubiKey with your account, repeat this process using the same QR code/secret key and a different account name (for example, “account-name-backup”).
+To register a backup YubiKey with your account, repeat this process using the same QR code/account information.

 Authenticating with OATH and Yubico Authenticator

-Once an OATH account has been registered with a YubiKey, that key in conjunction with Yubico Authenticator can be used to log in to that account.
+Once an OATH account has been added to a YubiKey, that key can be used with Yubico Authenticator to generate OTP codes for two-factor authentication.

 1. Begin the login process for your account.
 This typically requires entering a username and password.

-2. Launch Yubico Authenticator, plug your YubiKey into your device, click the menu icon in the upper left corner of the app (desktop and Android only), and select Accounts.
+2. Launch Yubico Authenticator and plug your YubiKey into your device.
+On desktop and Android, click the menu icon in the upper left corner of the app and select Accounts.

 To connect via NFC on desktop, click the NFC icon in Yubico Authenticator and place your YubiKey on top of a desktop NFC reader.
 The key must maintain constant contact with the reader throughout the operation.